lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/01-starting-with-data.md

 1. Load that data into memory in Python,
 2. Calculate the average weight of the animals for all species.
-3. Plot the average weights by species ((IS THIS RIGHT??)
+3. Plot the average weights by species and perhaps by plot too.

-We can automate this process above, using Python programming!
-It's efficient to spend this time building the code to perform these tasks because once it's built, we can use it over and over on different datasets that use a similar format!
+We can automate the process above, using Python programming.
+It's efficient to spend this time building the code to perform these tasks because once it's built, we can use it over and over on different datasets that use a similar format.
 This makes our methods easily reproducible.
+We can also easily share our code with colleagues and they can replicate the same analysis.

 # Reading Data Using Pandas CSV
 We will begin by locating and reading our survey data.
 The data are in CSV format.
 We can use Pandas `read_csv` function to pull the file directly into a [DataFrame](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe).